Between juggling our work, home, and social lives, many of us may be looking for new ways to give ourselves a break.

 While staying connected is important, it’s also possible for our screen time to become a source of stress and negativity if we have too much of it.

-For more help and guidance, you might like to have a read of our articles; 8 tips for coping with screen fatigue and 8 ways to manage your news consumption.
+For help and guidance with this, you might like to read our articles; 8 tips for coping with screen fatigue and 8 ways to manage your news consumption.

 set aside worry time

-Outside of worry time, it’s important to try and concentrate on other things.
-If you find a worry creeping back into your head, remind yourself that it’s not something to deal with now and that you’ll address it in your next allocated worry time.
+Outside of worry time, it’s important to try and focus on other things.
+So, if you find a worry creeping back in, remind yourself that it’s not something to deal with now and that you’ll address it in your next allocated worry session.

-Reading is a powerful form of escapism.
-A good book has the ability to transport us anywhere; a sunny beach where a holiday romance is taking place, a fantasy world that feels incomparable to our own, or a fascinating time and place in history we’ve always wondered about.
+Reading can be a powerful form of escapism.
+A good book has the ability to transport us anywhere – a sunny beach, a fantasy world, or a fascinating time in history.

-There are few better feelings than picking up a great page-turner, only to be still glued to it several hours later.
-When I’ve been really immersed in a good book, I’ve often forgotten where I am, what time it is, and about anything else that’s going on in my life because I’m hanging on to every last detail, wanting to know what comes next.
+There are few better feelings than picking up a great page-turner.
+When I’m immersed in a good book, I often forget where I am, what time it is, and about anything else that’s going on in my life because I’m hanging on to every last detail, wanting to know what comes next.

-For some literary inspiration, you might find some ideas in our articles; 27 of the best must-read novels, and 15 inspiring self-development books.
-Or, if nothing catches your eye here, you could head over to the books, literature, and writing section of our website instead.
+For some literary inspiration, check out our articles; 27 of the best must-read books and 15 inspiring self-development books.

 4. Practise mindfulness